-Angina is any pain of the anterior chest or throat that has a suffocating quality to it.
-It is essential that health care workers be able to recognize angina that is indicative of acutely life threatening conditions from among the other potential sources of similar pain.
+It is essential that health workers be able to recognize suffocating angina pain that is indicative of acutely life threatening conditions from among other potential sources of similar pain.

 Following completion of this course, the participant will be able to accomplish the following objectives:

-Angina is the term we use for chest pain.
-When someone says, "I am having angina," we automatically assume they are referring to pain of cardiac origin.
-We further make the mental leap that ischemia, an inadequate supply of oxygen rich blood to tissues in the body, is at the heart of the matter.
+Angina is the term we use for chest pain of cardiac origin.
+When someone says, "I am having angina," we automatically assume it is all about the heart.
+We further make the mental leap that ischemia, an inadequate supply of oxygen rich blood to tissues in the body, is at the heart of the pain.

 This is not always the case.
-The term angina is not exclusive to a specific bodily organ, nor is a sensation of chest tightness or pain limited to the heart!
-Even those symptoms which are related to cardiac distress can be experienced in diverse ways other than one stereotyped image of angina.
+The term angina is not exclusive to any specific bodily organ, nor is a sensation of chest tightness or pain limited to the heart alone.
+Even those symptoms which are directly related to cardiac distress can be experienced in diverse ways other than one stereotyped image of angina.
 This means that descriptions which nicely fit into our concept of pain of cardiac origin may have nothing to do with the heart at all.

-This course seeks to expand awareness of alternative causes of angina and will review the types of pathologies which may cause this feeling; look at various means to distinguish between them; and then discuss methods which may be employed to treat this pain in the neck, and chest when it does relate to cardiac distress.
-So hang on tight as we look at some of the hidden meaning that rests behind the term, "angina".
+This course seeks to expand awareness of alternative causes of angina and will review the types of pathologies which may cause this feeling.
+We will look at various means to distinguish between them; and then discuss methods which may be employed to treat this pain in the neck, and chest, when it does relate to cardiac distress.
+So, deep breath and hang on tight as we discover some of the hidden meanings that rest behind the term, “angina”.

-Angina, and the "anginal equivalents", are seen in clients by health professionals much too often.
-The occurrence of distressing discomfort and constrictive pain characteristic of angina may originate from many different conditions.
-Some causes require prompt medical attention (e.g. tearing of the aortic blood vessel, ischemic heart attack, or pulmonary embolism), while other sources of angina type pain may allow more time for accurate diagnosis and establishment of a treatment regimen (e.g. gallbladder attacks, esophageal spasm, pericarditis, panic attacks).
+Angina, and the “anginal equivalents”, are seen in clients by health professionals much too frequently.
+The occurrence of distressing discomfort and constrictive pain characteristic of angina spasms may originate from many different conditions.
+Some causes require prompt medical attention (e.g. tearing of the aortic blood vessel, ischemic heart attack, or pulmonary embolism), while other sources of angina type pain may allow more time for accurate diagnosis and establishment of a treatment regimen (e.g. gallbladder attacks, esophageal spasm, pericarditis, panic attacks, etc.).

-The term Angina does not mean heart.
-Angina is a descriptive word focused on the sensation being experienced.
+The term angina does not mean heart.
+Angina is a descriptive word focused on the sensation being experienced, regardless of its source.
 The word angina can, and is, applied to a wide range of conditions which manifest in a painful intermittent strangling sensation reminiscent of suffocative constriction or anoxic spasms.
 Differentiating between causes of angina type sensations can be complex and taxing, and we will discuss some of the more common disease processes that are observed in conjunction with the sensation of angina and those individually unique variant symptoms which are being referred to in recent literature as anginal equivalents.

-In common medical use, the term angina is automatically associated with the chest discomfort accompanying a decrease in the supply of oxygenated blood flow to the heart muscle in relation to demand.
+In its most common medical use, the term angina is automatically associated with the chest discomfort accompanying a decrease in the supply of oxygenated blood flow to the heart muscle in relation to oxygen demand.
 The reason for this association is frankly, prevalence.
-According to the American Heart Association Heart Disease and Stroke Statistics - 2008 Update, more than nine million Americans experienced angina related directly to cardiovascular disease (American Heart Association, 2008).
+According to the American Heart Association Heart Disease and Stroke Statistics - 2016 Update, more than eight million Americans experienced angina related directly to cardiovascular disease.3

 Cardiac and non-cardiac disorders can cause angina.
 It is therefore important to have an awareness of possible alternative causes of anginal sensations, as well as to be able to differentiate serious, imminently life-threatening conditions from sources of discomfort that are still serious yet less emergent.
 It should also be emphasized that factors and conditions not directly related to the heart itself can increase myocardial oxygen demand and present credibly as angina pectoris.